-Freedom of Association and LGBTQ+ Exclusions
+Free Association and LGBTQ+ Exclusions

 In Boy Scouts of America v.
 Dale, decided shortly after Romer, the Supreme Court upheld the Boy Scouts decision to exclude LGBTQ+ members.
 It relied on the freedom of association provided by the First Amendment, which allows an organization to exclude people who would undermine its purpose.